shagilsid/Dynamic-Programming/src/memoization/bestSum/readme.md

 - With DP:
     - T.C: `O(m*n)`
     - S.C.: `O(m*m)`The extra *m is due to the space taken by an list of elements into memo object

+** extra copying of array is not included into T.C.